IgorLizenko/playwright-testrail-reporter/README.md

 1. If all Playwright tests finish with the same status, the TestRail case will be marked with that status, and the comment (and error in case of fail) will be generated from the first test that finished.
 2. If any Playwright tests finish with different statuses, the reporter will prioritize the following statuses in order: passed, failed, blocked, untested.

+### Know Issues

+When several Playwright tests match the same TestRail case, each test will upload its attachments to the TestRail case.
+This may result in duplicate attachments.

 ## Contributing